thoschu/opentelemetry/opentelemetry-collector-with-logging.md

-# Running and using the OpenTelemetry collector
+# Running and using the OpenTelemetry collector with logging

 https://github.com/open-telemetry/opentelemetry-collector-contrib